11:00 a.m.–12:30 p.m. ET

 Developed by the ITE Traffic Engineering Council

-This session will provide an overview of current use of safety cameras for automated enforcement strategies in the U.S. and internationally, showcasing their role in improving transportation safety.
-Part two will focus on gathering input on how ITE can advance efforts in this area, aligning with Safety Roadmap Action TR-7: Developing an Informational Report on the Use and Application of Automated Enforcement.
+This session will provide an overview of the current use of safety cameras for automated enforcement strategies in the U.S. and internationally, showcasing their role in improving transportation safety.
+The second part of the session will focus on gathering input on how ITE can advance efforts in this area, aligning with Safety Roadmap Action TR-7: Developing an Informational Report on the Use and Application of Automated Enforcement.
 Join us to explore innovative practices and shape ITE’s approach to this critical safety initiative.

 -